-We also found divided organization of fear and extinction memories along the long axis of the hippocampus.
-Interestingly, neural reinstatement in the hippocampus was sensitive to the temporal context of encoding (fear versus extinction) rather than the valence of the CS (CS+ versus CS-).
-This division of contextual specificity aligns with the general role of the hippocampus in forming contextual representation in associative learning 66 and exerting contextual control of extinction retrieval through connections with the mPFC 27,67.
+We also found divided organization of fear and extinction along the long axis of the hippocampus.
+Neural reinstatement in the hippocampus was sensitive to the temporal context of encoding (fear versus extinction) rather than the valence of the CS (CS+ versus CS-).
+This contextual specificity aligns with the role of the hippocampus in forming contextual representation in associative learning 66 and exerting contextual control of extinction retrieval through connections with the mPFC 27,67.
 The hippocampus maintains competing representations of fear and extinction memory in distinct neural populations in the dentate gyrus 32 and CA1 68.
 Whether there is a division in dorsal and ventral regions in the representation of fear versus extinction memory is less clear.
 This organization is likely determined by dissociable connectivity with subregions of the mPFC 11,27,46–50,69.
-Our results suggest that the pHC is involved in the retrieval of fear memories, as both healthy adults and those with PTSS displayed selective reinstatement in the pHC for items encoded during fear conditioning.
-Additionally, neural reinstatement in the pHC, as well as univariate activity at the time of retrieval, predicted a bias in mPFC reinstatement towards the dACC.
+Our results suggest that the pHC is involved in the retrieval of fear memories, as both groups displayed selective reinstatement in the pHC for items encoded during fear conditioning.
+Additionally, neural reinstatement in the pHC, as well as univariate activity, predicted a bias in mPFC reinstatement towards the dACC.
 The aHC, in contrast, showed selective reinstatement for items encoded in the extinction context.
-However, further analysis showed that the aHC serves a dual role in retrieval of fear and extinction memory.
-On one hand, neural reinstatement in the aHC predicted neural reinstatement in the vmPFC, suggesting a network for extinction memory organization.
-On the other hand, univariate activity in the aHC at the time of memory retrieval predicted reinstatement in the dACC, consistent with a separate network that may facilitate retrieval of associative fear memories.
+Further analysis showed that the aHC serves a dual role in retrieval of fear and extinction memory.
+On one hand, neural reinstatement in the aHC predicted reinstatement in the vmPFC, suggesting a network for extinction memory organization.
+On the other hand, univariate activity in the aHC during memory retrieval predicted reinstatement in the dACC, consistent with a separate network that may facilitate retrieval of associative fear memories.
 The aHC therefore appears well situated for integrating contextual information and gating retrieval of the fear or extinction memory through connections with the dACC or vmPFC, respectively.

-Given considerable evidence of reactivation of fear engrams in the rodent basolateral amygdala (e.g., 57), it is notable that we did not observe reinstatement in the human amygdala.
-One possibility is that participants were not under threat at retrieval, thereby limiting involvement of the amygdala for behavioral fear expression.
-However, there was a general lack of amygdala involvement at encoding as well, consistent with meta-analyses of fMRI of human fear conditioning 28,31,70.
+Given considerable evidence of fear engram reactivation in the rodent BLA 57, it is notable that we did not observe reinstatement in the human amygdala.
+One possibility is that participants were not under threat at retrieval, limiting involvement of the amygdala for behavioral fear expression.
+However, there was a lack of amygdala involvement at encoding as well, consistent with meta-analyses of fMRI human fear conditioning 28,31,70.
 The limited spatial resolution of fMRI is perhaps to blame for the inability to separate reactivation of sparse neural population coding for both fear and extinction memories 71, as well as the CS+ and CS- 72.
-Although we did not observe preferential CS+ reinstatement in the amygdala, univariate activity in the amygdala during retrieval, as well as overall reinstatement in the CeM, was positively correlated with reinstatement occurring in the dACC rather than the vmPFC (Fig. 4).
+Although we did not observe preferential CS+ reinstatement in the amygdala, univariate activity in the amygdala, as well as reinstatement in the CeM, predicted reinstatement occurring in the dACC rather than the vmPFC (Figure 4).
 This is consistent with the idea that reciprocal connections between the amygdala and mPFC organize the storage and retrieval of fear memories 6.